Down on the Upside: Packaging

-In an interview given by the band, Cameron and Shepherd jokingly said that two other titles considered for the album were Mr. Bunchy Pants and Comin' At Ya!
+During a promotional interview, Cameron and Shepherd jokingly claimed that two alternative titles considered for the album were Mr. Bunchy Pants and Comin' At Ya!

 Release and reception

-Down on the Upside had a 10,000-copy limited edition vinyl release on May 14, 1996, one week prior to its main release on CD and cassette.
+Down on the Upside received a 10,000-copy limited edition vinyl release on May 14, 1996, one week prior to its main release on CD and cassette.
 It debuted at number two on the Billboard 200 album chart with 175,500 units sold, behind only The Score by the Fugees.
-The album has gone on to sell 1.6 million copies in the United States, and has been certified Platinum by the RIAA.
+The album has sold 1.6 million copies in the United States and has been certified Platinum by the RIAA.

 Ivan Kreilkamp of Spin gave the album an eight out of ten, saying the album is "as sprawling and generous-spirited as Superunknown, but ... is a looser and live-er-sounding affair, not seeking the same level of aural precision".
 Alternative Press gave the album a three out of five, saying Soundgarden are "now fully capable of penning some damned spiffy pop songs", and adding that "they sound more human here, like they're playing in your living room".
 Rolling Stone staff writer David Fricke gave Down on the Upside three out of five stars, observing that the album has "some quality frenzy", but criticizing it for "lack[ing] defining episodes of catharsis", and saying: "Soundgarden seem to be digging in their heels rather than kicking up dirt, relying too much on drone-y impressionism and clever (as opposed to cleaving) guitar motifs."
 Neil Strauss of The New York Times called the album the "rawer, looser follow-up to Superunknown", adding: "Generally, identifying with animals in song lyrics is a sign of low self-esteem, and Soundgarden is no exception.
 For all the virility and macho power that rock singers have tried to wring from the [snake], Soundgarden remains more interested in the fact that it is the only animal cursed to spend its days slithering on the ground."